Creating a More Diverse, Equitable, and Inclusive Workplace

 The Needs of Many vs. The Needs of Individuals

-The answer for inclusivity in the past has often been affinity groups or employee resource groups (ERGs).
+The answer for inclusivity in the past has often been affinity groups, also known as employee resource groups (ERGs).
 Need more women in leadership?
 Make a group for that.
-Want to ensure that company initiatives are LGTBQ+-friendly?
+Want to ensure that company initiatives are LGTBQ+ friendly?
 Make a group for that, too.
 The problem is that you can’t make a group for every possible delineation, but every individual member of your organization still has unique, specific needs and perspectives that aren’t addressed through ERGs.
 Instead, we strive to align our actions with holistic principles that provide opportunities to really consider and meet the needs of each individual employee while also addressing group needs.

 "As HR professionals, we can be agents for change and increased awareness to help make our workspaces and workforces more equitable, diverse, and inclusive."